Joanne Casey

 Articles

-Joanne is a Specialist Independent Podiatrist having previously worked at Kings College Hospital for 10 years.
-She also works at The Royal College of Podiatry.
-During the first waive of the Covid-19 pandemic, she worked as a TVN delivering frontline patient care.
-She has been a Podiatrist for 20 years.
-She is currently Co-Chair of Legs Matter.
+Joanne is a Specialist Independent Podiatrist having previously worked at Kings College Hospital and The Royal College of Podiatry.
+During the first wave of the Covid-19 pandemic, she worked as a TVN delivering frontline patient care to which she was awarded The Ernest Runting Award for her dedication to the covid pandemic.
+She has been a Podiatrist for 22 years and has developed a portfolio career spanning clinical, research, education, management and leadership.
+She is currently Chair of Legs Matter and a member of the Royal College of Podiatry.

 Leanne Atkin